Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 • At 2.5 to 3.0, you should be able to feel short ribs with some pressure, but you should not be able to count them individually.
 Fat cover should be evident on either side of the tail head and/or over pin bones.

-• If condition has to be put back onto cows, the best time of year to do it is in the fall after the calf has been weaned.
+• If condition has to be put back onto livestock, the best time to do it is the offspring have been weaned.

-• For more information on body conditioning on other livestock, refer to the Body Condition Scoring Handbook (linked below in the Related Items).
+• For more information on species-specific body conditioning scoring, refer to the Body Condition Scoring Guides (linked below in the Related Items).

 We need your feedback to improve saskatchewan.ca.
 Help us improve